mape2k/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 {{< tab " leaf01 ">}}

 1. Identify the BGP node by assigning an ASN.
-Either assign the ASN manually or use auto BGP to assign the ASN automatically.

     - To assign an ASN manually: